 What stories do you tell yourself and others about this?

-How will being mindful about easing the mind help support your day to day life?
+How will being mindful of what brings you joy help support your day-to-day life?

 With a deep exhale bring a gentle awareness that others are feeling similar about this topic as you.